shdlabs/SSTorytime/docs/N4L.md

 certain words within a body of text.
 A word that is prefixed by such a character will be linked to the whole text using the relationship declared in this list, e.g.
 <pre>
-  in a sentence +specialword can be marked ...
+  in a sentence %specialword can be marked ...
 </pre>
-The `+ sign` generates an implicit link:
+The `% sign` generates an implicit link:
 <pre>
   in a sentence +specialword can be marked ...   (discusses) specialword
 </pre>